BahadorGh/solidity-cheatsheet/README.md

 ## Visibility scope

-1. Variables:
+1.  **Variables**:

     - `public`
     - `private`
     - `internal`

-    * Ex: `uint public number;`
+    - Ex: `uint public number;`

     - Note: visibility is just for state variables and not applicable on local variables
     - Note: default visibility of a state variable is(if we don't declare visibility scope) --> internal
     - Note: if declare a variable to have `public` scope, automatically a 'getter function' will be created for that variable

-- 2. Functions:
+- 2. **Functions**:

      - `public`
      - `private`